Hiroshima mon amour: Production

+In 1954, while Alain Resnais was editing Agnès Varda's film La Pointe Courte, he was reluctant to work on it because it was "so nearly the film he wanted to make himself".
+The film's narrative structure inspired Hiroshima mon amour.

 According to James Monaco, Resnais was originally commissioned to make a short documentary about the atomic bomb, but spent several months confused about how to proceed because he did not want to recreate his 1956 Holocaust documentary Night and Fog.
 He later went to his producer and joked that the film could not be done unless Marguerite Duras was involved in writing the screenplay.

 The film was a co-production by companies from both France and Japan.
 The producers stipulated that one main character must be French and the other Japanese, and also required that the film be shot in both countries employing film crews comprising technicians from each.

+The French scenes were shot in Nevers.
+However, several scenes from the film located in Nevers were, in fact, filmed in Autun.

 Among the film's innovations is the way Resnais intercut very brief flashback sequences into scenes to suggest a brief flash of memory.
 He later used a similar effect in Last Year at Marienbad (1961) and The War Is Over (1966).

-Film references

-In his book on Resnais, James Monaco ends his chapter on Hiroshima mon amour by claiming that the film contains a reference to the classic 1942 film Casablanca: